pingyhq/pingy-cli/packages/baconize/README.md

 [![npm version](https://badge.fury.io/js/baconize.svg)](https://badge.fury.io/js/baconize)
 [![Build Status](https://travis-ci.org/davej/baconize.svg?branch=master)](https://travis-ci.org/davej/baconize)

-Compile static site for production (with sourcemaps), auto-compiles files like `app.coffee -> app.js`.
+Compile/minify static site for production (with sourcemaps), auto-compiles files like `app.coffee -> app.js`.

 This is a very early version with almost no test coverage but give it a shot and report any issues.
 Currently supports: `LiveScript`, `babel`, `coco`, `coffee-script`, `dogescript`, `less`, `marked`, `myth`, `jade`, `node-sass`, `stylus`, `swig`.
 To use any of these you must do `npm install x` as needed (where `x` is the name of the lib), baconize does not install them by default.